Gonna be the Twin-Tail!!: Twintail Warriors

 A girl from a different world, yet from the same place as Twoearle.
 She is secretly a big fan of Twoearle and stalks her often.
 After Twoearle arrives on Earth, she joined the Ultimegill organization and receives her alter ego Dark Grasper.
 After finding Twoearle, she betrayed Evil Gill.
-In battle, she is known as Tail Black.
+She is known as Tail Black.
 Her weapon is Darkness Grave Moebius, and her weapon when she was in the Evil Gill was Sickle Grave of Darkness.
 Her real name is Īsuna (イースナ, Īsuna).
 As an idol, she uses the name Anko Īsuna (善沙 闇子, Īsuna Anko).